-Practicing sustainable methods such as organic gardening and utilising your own space is a great way to also lessen monthly expenses.
+Practicing sustainable methods such as organic gardening, generating your own power and utilizing your own space is a great way to also lessen monthly expenses and become more self-reliant in case of an economic collapse where regular comforts might not be reachable in the same manner as we are ued to.
 You can invest in solar panels or grow your own produce to supplement your food expenditures.
 This is also a growing trend as a lot of people are pushing towards self-sufficiency and off-the-grid methods.

-If you have considerable debt, look at getting out of it quickly.
-In the case of a financial collapse there will be multiple job losses and widespread income loss.
+If you have considerable debt, build a strategy to get out of it as quick as possible.
+In the case of a financial collapse there will be multiple job loss and widespread income loss.
 The sooner you remove debt the sooner you can remove the worry of having to pay debts when you have no source of income.